DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 ## Analysis

-Ideally, recovering the structure of the logic plane of a PAL would be done by feeding the logic plane every input combination and record the corresponding outputs.
+Ideally, recovering the structure of the logic plane of a PAL would be done by feeding the logic plane every input combination and recording the corresponding outputs.

 With such information we could then build a truth table that ties input combinations to output values, and from there, obtain logical equations equivalent to the ones used to program the PAL.